COMAL: History

-In 1978, Christensen began to adapt COMAL such that it would run on microcomputers, which were becoming available, worried that without such an implementation he would be required to teach and use BASIC again as Danish schools acquired the new machines.
-By 1980 a version of COMAL developed in conjection with a college group was able to run on the Zilog Z80, and thus COMAL 80 was released.
+In 1978, Christensen began to adapt COMAL such that it would run on microcomputers, which were becoming available.
+He was worried that without such an implementation he would be required to teach and use BASIC again as Danish schools acquired the new machines.
+By 1980, a version of COMAL developed in conjunction with a college group was able to run on the Zilog Z80, and thus COMAL 80 was released.

 Around the same time, a Danish firm introduced the Comet, a very capable microcomputer for the time, which would be the first machine to run a version of what would look like the later COMAL releases.
 Christensen subsequently stepped back from COMAL development around 1980-81, which was handed over to groups including UniComal, started by Mogens Kjaer, who had written to Christensen with critiques of COMAL and subsequently ported it to the Commodore PET for release 0.14.
 At this time, Danish schools insisted that COMAL be available on any microcomputer they purchased.

 In the early 1980s, Apple Computer won a contract to supply Apple II computers running CP/M and COMAL to Irish secondary schools.
 It was popular for education and some textbooks were locally written.